 for by one of our staff physicians known as a hospitalist.
 These doctors

-are board certified in Internal Medicine and devote their practice to
+are board certified in Internal Medicine and Family Medicine and devote

-patients in our hospital.
-Hospitalists are specially trained to treat
+their practice to patients in our hospital.
+Hospitalists are specially

-medical issues that most often lead to a hospital stay and they manage
+trained to treat medical issues that most often lead to a hospital stay

 Here is information that to help you better understand how your care will